Harshit0012/Index_Tracking/README.md

-# Index_Tracking
+# Index Tracking and Forward Testing in Finance

-I performed an explanitory data analysis and analize and compare the 30 inex stocks in terms of performanace, the risk and return.
+I performed an explanatory data analysis and analyzed and compared the 30 index stocks in terms of performance, the risk and return.